temii70/Emotion-Detection/README.md

 # Emotion-Detection
 Emotion Detection with CNN

-This project uses a Convolutional Neural Network (CNN) built with PyTorch to detect emotions from facial images.
+This project uses a Convolutional Neural Network (CNN) built with PyTorch to detect emotions from facial images.The model is trained on the Fer 2013 dataset (32,000+) labelled images.
 It includes data preprocessing, model training with early stopping, evaluation, and visualization of results.

 Features
 Custom CNN architecture for emotion classification